-The minimisation problems (16) and (17) aim to produce a solution z and hence, with $z := C_B^{-1/2}(x_0 - x_0^b)$ , an initial state $x_0 = C_B^{1/2}z + x_0^b$ such that the solution trajectory is both close to the background (the previous forecast) and the observations in some weighted norm.
-The solution to problems (16) promotes sparsity in the solution, hence it promotes a sparse vector z.
-We will see that this is not so useful for the computations.
+The minimisation problems (16) and (17) aim to produce a solution z and hence, with $z := C_B^{-1/2}(x_0 - x_0^b)$, an initial state $x_0 = C_B^{1/2}z + x_0^b$ such that the solution trajectory is both close to the background (the previous forecast) and the observations in some weighted norm.
+The solution to problem (16) promotes sparsity in the solution, hence it promotes a sparse vector z.
+It has been shown that with very high probability the vector z if minimised in the L_1 norm has very few entries (for further mathematical details of sparsity promoting minimisation we refer to Donoho (2006b)).
+We will see that this is generally not so useful for our computations.

-Both the $L_2$ -norm and the $L_1$ -norm minimisation can be interpreted from a Bayesian point of view.
-For the $L_2$ -norm approach - which is equivalent to standard 4DVar - a Gaussian distribution is assumed for the error in the prior, that is, for the background error.
-For the $L_1$ norm, the background error is assumed to have a Laplace (double-sided exponential) distribution.
+Both the L_2 -norm and the L_1 -norm minimisation can be interpreted from a Bayesian point of view.
+For the L_2 -norm approach - which is equivalent to standard 4DVar - a Gaussian distribution is assumed for the error in the prior, that is, for the background error.
+For the L_1 norm, the background error is assumed to have a Laplace (double-sided exponential) distribution.
 (For details, see the Appendix.)

-The advantage of using the $L_1$ -norm is that the solution is more robust to outliers.
+The advantage of using the L_1 -norm is that the solution is more robust to outliers.
 It has been observed that a small number of outliers have less influence on the solution (Fu et al. (2006)).
-Edges in images lead to outliers in the regularisation term and, hence, $L_1$ -norms for the regularisation terms give a better result in image restoration.
+Edges in images lead to outliers in the regularisation term and, hence, L_1 -norms for the regularisation terms give a better result in image restoration.
 This is the motivation behind our approach for variational data assimilation.

-However, if it is known that fronts are present in the solution then the gradient of the solution will be sparse - hence the gradient of the initial state $x_0$ will be sparse.
-If we approximate the gradient by a matrix D given by then the minimisation problem for a sparse initial state and hence a sharp front becomes where $x_0 = C_B^{1/2} z + x_0^b$ , D is given by (18) and $\delta$ is another so-called regularisation parameter which needs to
+However, if it is known that fronts are present in the solution then the gradient of the solution will be sparse - hence the gradient of the initial state x_0 will be sparse.
+If then the minimisation problem for a sparse initial state and hence a sharp front becomes